President Obama Had About One Million More People Than President Trump’s #Inauguration Crowd [Aerial Photos]

 According to the trend graph from Trendolizer, the Mother Jones article about the crowd photos has been shared thousands of times on social media.

-According to Twitter, search terms like “innauguration crowd, small crowd, crowd size, crowd Trump” and “inauguration crowd” prove that some people are buzzing about President Trump’s crowd size being smaller than that of President Obama’s crowd size years ago.
+According to Twitter, search terms like “inauguration crowd, small crowd, crowd size, crowd Trump” and “inauguration crowd” prove that some people are buzzing about President Trump’s crowd size being smaller than that of President Obama’s crowd size years ago.
 Some of the social media comments about the crowd size from Friday can be read below.

 Daniel Valentine: “Will be interesting to see exactly how much smaller the crowd today is compared to